strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 2.1.2 =
+* BUG FIX/ENHANCEMENT: The "All Users" label was changed to "Non-member Users" to match how the setting is actually used.
+* BUG FIX: Checking for 204 status when unsubscribing

 = 2.1.1 =
 * BUG FIX: Fixed issues with error handling and the display of error messages.
 Specifically, entering an incorrect API key will no longer crash the settings page.
 (Thanks, Hugh Brock)